isabella232/debugger.nl-NL/help/debugger2/experience-cloud-debugger.md

 ## Gebruiksscenario’s {#section-9fcd0583ed184943a8f0c2d3c00658e0}

-U kunt de informatie gebruiken die door Foutopsporing van het Platform wordt verzameld om beter te begrijpen hoe uw oplossingen van de Experience Cloud worden uitgevoerd.
+You can use the information gathered by Platform Debugger to better understand how your Experience Cloud solutions are implemented.
 Bijvoorbeeld:

 * **Tags**: Zie welke bezit, milieu, bouwt op een pagina worden opgesteld.
 * **Adobe Target**: Zie voor welke activiteiten u wel of niet in aanmerking komt en waarom.